STEM WALL CONSTRUCTION

 1. Basement Foundations

 To build a basement, a construction company must dig a hole at least eight feet below ground level.
 This foundation uses footings, foundation walls, a cement slab poured between the walls and beams to support the rest of the structure.
-Due to the extra materials and labor involved, basements are the most expensive foundation.
+Due to the extra materials and labor involved, basement foundations are the most expensive foundation.

 2. Wood Foundations